 1. Wash Sparingly

 Did you know that wool garments are naturally odour resistant?
 Wool fibres can absorb a large volume of water vapour helping to prevent the build up of bacteria and unpleasant smells.
 Save your regular weekly washes for your everyday tees and base layers.
-When you need to freshen up your sweater, we recommend using a fabric freshener spray such as the Garment Groom available in The Sweater Care Kit.
+When you need to freshen up your sweater, we recommend using a fabric freshener spray such as the Garment Groom.
 Turn your knit inside out and give it all over mist.
 Let the sweater air out for a few hours prior to wearing.
 Note, we recommend draping your sweater over a hanger rather than hanging if it's a heavier garment.

 2. Spot Wash

 Often we are quick to throw our garments in the wash because we notice a spot or stain.
 Rather than washing your entire sweater, we recommend spot washing when needed.
 Spot washing is a great way to remove dirt and stains without having to put your entire garment through the wash.
-For less severe stains, we recommend using a stain remover such as the Garment Groom available in The Sweater Care Kit.
+For less severe stains, we recommend using a stain remover such as the Garment Groom.
 Spray spot liberally, let sit and use a cool, damp cloth to lift the stain.

 3. Use a Delicate or Wool Specific Laundry Soap

-When your sweater needs an all over wash, follow the instructions on the care label first.
-If your garment can be hand washed, we recommend washing with a delicate or wool specific laundry soap.
+When your sweater needs a thorough clean, refer to the instructions on the care label first.
+If the care label specifies hand wash, wash with a delicate or wool specific laundry soap.
 Why?
-Many regular laundry detergents contain harsh chemicals or build in bleaching agents that can agitate the woolly fibres.
-Wool fibres are delicate and agitation can cause shrinkage and damage the fibres.
-The Old Fashion Laundry Bar, included in The Sweater Care Kit is an un-scented, mild detergent that works well on Bare Knitwear garments.
+Many regular laundry detergents contain harsh chemicals or bleaching agents that can agitate the wool fibres and cause felting, shrinkage or damage to the fibres.
+The Unscented Laundry Bar or the Everything Laundry Soap are mild detergents that work well on delicates, hand washables and Bare Knitwear garments.

 4. Never Hang Your Sweater When Wet